GE is breaking up with the light bulb, its most iconic accomplishment

 GE agrees and actually has high near-term hopes for its lighting business.
 The company said Monday it expects light bulb sales to grow a modest 5% and profit to rise 15% next year.

 But that growth will largely be fueled by Current, a billion-dollar GE business that sells LED lighting systems to businesses.
-GE plans on keeping Current after it sells its consumer lighting division (a buyer has yet to emerge).
+GE plans on selling Current along with its consumer lighting division (a buyer has yet to emerge).

 In its presentation to investors Monday, GE said its future would focus on businesses with strong growth, predictability and cash generation.
 None of those apply to light bulbs.